emberjs/ember-test-helpers/API.md

 ### triggerKeyEvent

-Triggers a keyboard event on the specified target.
+Triggers a keyboard event of given type in the target element.
+It also requires the developer to provide either a string with the [`key`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values) or the numeric [`keyCode`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode) of the pressed key.
+Optionally the user can also provide a POJO with extra modifiers for the event.

 **Parameters**

 -   `target` **([string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) \| [Element](https://developer.mozilla.org/docs/Web/API/Element))** the element or selector to trigger the event on
 -   `eventType` **(`"keydown"` \| `"keyup"` \| `"keypress"`)** the type of event to trigger
--   `keyCode` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the keyCode of the event being triggered
+-   `key` **([number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number) \| [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))** the `keyCode`(number) or `key`(string) of the event being triggered
 -   `modifiers` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)?** the state of various modifier keys (optional, default `DEFAULT_MODIFIERS`)
     -   `modifiers.ctrlKey` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** if true the generated event will indicate the control key was pressed during the key event (optional, default `false`)
     -   `modifiers.altKey` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** if true the generated event will indicate the alt key was pressed during the key event (optional, default `false`)